VirgilSecurity/virgil-crypto-c/docs/implementor.md

 The 'require_include' item
 --------------------------

-Define implementation dependecy to the thirdparty header file.
+Define implementation dependency to the third-party header file.

     <require_include
         name = "..."